Japan travel guide

 Finally, Sakurai Tea Experience is a tea bar that offers a high-end tasting service of a range of different teas and accompaniments.
 Their website is only in Japanese but they do speak English.
 You need to book.

 Tokyo is a massive city that is spread out over a large area.
-It is also ultra-modern and you will easily find anything you need just as if you were in London.
+It is also ultra-modern (in that there is a lot of glass, metal and concrete, often not very attractive) and you will easily find anything you need just as if you were in London.
 You can walk around but it is not “walkable” per se because of how big it is.
 I find that you can see everything you need to see in Tokyo in just a few days.
 Although I’m sure there are many more hidden things if you have more time, I prefer to explore the rest of Japan.

 If you are in Japan in late-spring or summer, I recommend taking advantage of your jet lag and getting out in the city early in the first few days – around 4am-5am.
 This allows you to explore incredibly busy areas as if there is nobody around.
 Shibuya Crossing and Shinjuku are really interesting to see deserted!